Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Introduction

 \subsection{Conventions}

-By a \emph{smooth curve} we mean a smooth proper geometrically connected curve over a field $k$ of any characteristic (we will usually, but not always, take $k$ to be algebraically closed).
-A \emph{point} of a smooth curve will refer to a $k$-valued point unless otherwise stated.
+By a \emph{smooth curve} we mean a smooth proper geometrically connected curve over a field $k$ of any characteristic.
+An \emph{arithmetic surface} is a proper flat scheme over a discrete valuation ring whose generic fiber is a smooth curve.
+A \emph{point} refers to a $k$-valued point unless otherwise stated.
 A \emph{twice-marked smooth curve} $(C,p,q)$ is a smooth curve with two distinct marked points.
 For a twice-marked curve $(C,p,q)$, we denote the punctured curve $C \backslash \{p,q\}$ by $C^\ast$, where the marked points $p,q$ will be clear from context.